marvin255/serviform/README.md

 Basic usage
 -----------

 Use `\serviform\helpers\FactoryFields` to create form.
-For each element you must specify an array with required `type` key or set an object that implements `\serviform\IElement` interface.
+For each element must be specified an array with required `type` key or set an object that implements `\serviform\IElement` interface.
 Same is for rules.
-For each rule you must specify an array with required `type` key or set an object that implements `\serviform\IValidator`.
+For each rule must be specified an array with required `type` key or set an object that implements `\serviform\IValidator`.

 ```php
 $form = \serviform\helpers\FactoryFields::init([